Reading Buses: Route branding

-Since 2004, Reading Buses and Reading Borough Council have made a significant investment in upgrading the quality of Reading's main urban bus routes.
-In autumn of that year, Reading Buses introduced its first branded Premier Route in the form of the number 17, running between the Three Tuns on Wokingham Road and the Bear Inn at Tilehurst via the town centre and Oxford Road, and the linear descendant of the old main line.
+In 2004, Reading Buses introduced its first branded Premier Route in the form of the number 17, running between the Three Tuns on Wokingham Road and the Bear Inn at Tilehurst via the town centre and Oxford Road, and the linear descendant of the old main line.
 This was intended as the first in a series of such routes, each providing a weekday daytime frequency of between 3 and 8 buses per hour.
 Each premier route, or group of routes, would be allocated a distinctive colour, to be used on the buses on that route, and also on maps and other publicity.

 Since then the premier route concept has been rolled out on most of Reading's urban routes.
 In April 2009, a similar concept was introduced to some of Reading Buses' longer distance rural routes.
 These were rebranded as Vitality Routes, using specially branded green and silver or red and silver buses.
 In 2014, these too were changed to a colour brand, becoming 'Lime Routes'.
 Most longer distance and interurban services now have animal related branding, with the lion to Bracknell and the leopard to Wokingham.
 The lime brand is still retained on the service to Mortimer.